 Students have the right to file a complaint with the Wisconsin Technical College System.

-Students enrolled in an online distance education program may file a complaint with the Distance Learning Authorization Board.
+Students enrolled in an online distance education program conducted across state lines may file a complaint with the Distance Learning Authorization Board.